The exam schedule is posted on the

 Use of Computers on Exams.

-Students who do not speak English as their native language may be permitted extra time if certified.
+Students who do not speak English as their native language may be permitted extra time on exams.
 Those students who believe they may

 qualify need to complete a Language Accommodation

-Request for Examinations and submit it to Academic Services by the reschedule deadline for that quarter.
+Request for Examinations by the reschedule deadline for that quarter.
 Students will be notified

 by email regarding approval of the request and of the specific arrangements for this accommodation.